Human Rights

 Finding Fela

-Directed by Alex Gibney, this is the story of Fela Anikulapo Kuti's life, his music, his social and ...
+Finding Fela tells the story of Fela Anikulapo Kuti's life, his music, his social and political impo...

 Human